 It takes a long time to process a lifetime of abuse.

-And yes, I was starting to get worried, but I’m stubborn, and there was no way I was going to a therapist.
+And yes, I was starting to get worried, but I’m stubborn, and I wanted to do it on my own.

 More than anything, I wanted to be left alone as I privately struggled every day to purge her negative, nasty voice out of my skull.

 Once my brain was done processing and doing its thing, it stopped completely, almost overnight.

 They say the voice in your head is of the person who raised you.

 Imagine how awful a voice like this can be for the daughters and sons of narcissistic parents.

 One of the greatest blessings I’ve ever received was the day her voice stopped screaming at me inside my head.